syncfusion-content/flutter-docs/Flutter/linear-gauge/marker_pointer.md

 ## Change the color

-The color of the shape pointer can be changed by the 'color' porperty.
-The below code example demonstartes the same.
+The color of the shape pointer can be changed by the 'color' property.
+The below code example demonstrates the same.

 {% highlight dart %}